Faxaflói: History

 Faxa Bay has always been a source of nourishment of the people living on its shore.
 In former times, fishermen went out in small boats to fish near the shore.
-Today the ships are much bigger, but have to go farther out to sea if they wish to catch fish.
+Today the ships are much larger, but have to go further out to sea if they wish to catch fish.
 Just north of Reykjavík in Kollafjörður is the small island Viðey.
-In modern times, it has been uninhabited since 1943 but a former settlement has been proven from the 10th century onward.
-During the 12th century a chapel was constructed, and a monastery was founded in 1225, existing until the Protestant Reformation at the end of the 16th century.
+In modern times, it has been uninhabited since 1943, but a former settlement has been proven from the 10th century onward.
+During the 12th century, a chapel was constructed, and a monastery was founded in 1225, existing until the Protestant Reformation at the end of the 16th century.
 The island and the remains of the settlement can be visited by taking a ferry from Reykjavík harbour.